Planning to proceed for controversial social and affordable housing development in Claregalway - Galway Bay FM

-An application for the first stage of the development planned for 7.2 acres of land at Droim na Gaoithe, close to Claregalway Corporate Park, has been approved by the Department of Housing.
+An application for the first stage of the development planned for 7.2 acres of land at Droim na Gaoithe, cose to Claregalway Corporate Park, has been approved by the Department of Housing.

 A management report presented to Galway County Councillors this week outlined a timescale for further steps in the process with a projected building start-up date of summer, 2022.